skybet/skybet.github.io/_posts/2016-02-23-software-engineer.md

 One of the joys IT is that most software is contained within a black box - users can only see the exterior of it and for most users that is at arms length; either not having the interest or the knowledge to examine the HTML, CSS or client side javascript directly; or to delve into publically accessible source code or break out a disassembler.
 For the most part the state of the interior does not matter to the end users at all; until it breaks or starts to slow down or behave oddly under heavy usage.

 So in the massive marketplace that comprises IT, there is either demand or a market niche that all three types of programmer can thrive in.

-T
-here is a big market for coders to product self-published apps.
+There is a big market for coders to product self-published apps.
 Their users might find issues with what has been produced, but ultimately that comes back to the coders who can either fix it or not.
 They can still make money from what they have made.

 Lots of potential customers in the market want to have a website, and are not technically savvy themselves.
 These customers are perfectly well served by developers who can pull together bits of frameworks, and build an attractive front end.
 They can then either continue to work refining the features of that site, or move on knowing that for 99% of the time what they have produced will be fine.
 Occasionally these customers are burned by this approach as their business scales beyond the ability of the system to serve; but in general the solution will be fine for their needs.